dcharatan/pixelsplat/README.md

 # pixelSplat

-This is the code for **pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction** by David Charatan, Sizhe Li, Andrea Tagliasacchi, and Vincent Sitzmann.
+This is the code for **pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction** by David Charatan, Sizhe Lester Li, Andrea Tagliasacchi, and Vincent Sitzmann.

 Check out the [project website here](https://dcharatan.github.io/pixelsplat).
 We will be presenting pixelSplat at CVPR 2024 in Seattle.